kpathakota/jekyll-now/_drafts/2018-07-02-essentialism.md

 1. Eliminate
 1. Execute

 These 3 steps all start with the letter 'E'.
 Coincidentally, the book title, Essentialism, ALSO begins with an 'E'.
 And thus, I will base my whole existence on the solemn truth held in it's illustrious pages.
 Reading this book was like uncovering a religion that I didn't know existed but unknowingly worshipped.

+There are a few topics under each of the 3 E's.
+My favorite topic in each step is covered below.

+### Explore
+Essetialists explore more but commit to less.
+The Power of Play - learn and do for fun.
+I recently read a book on Mongols that inspired me at work.
+Podcasts like the History of Rome and Philosophize This have provided clarity and allowed me to gather more meaning from my own life.

+### Eliminate
+Extreme selectivity.
+If it's a No if it's not a Hell Yes.
+The idea is you have limited bandwidth every day.
+I tend to constrain myself to 1 work priority per day and 1 personal priority to help me toe the line with eliminate.
+This doesn't mean I can't do anything else.
+It just means I will hold my self-evaluation purely on completing the main priority for that day.

+### Execute
+_Flow or Focus_.
+There's been a lot of research about getting into the flow state (also discussed in the Now habit).
+It's an area of interest for me.
+I'm always happy at the end of the day when I can even spend 30 mins to an hour in the flow state.
+The key here is getting to the essential thing to focus on right now.
+If you've got other competing thoughts vying for attention, write them down so you don't forget but switch back to complete focus on the present.